Table of Contents:

 It will be non-stop photo ops as we make our way through some incredible “eye candy”!
-Most of the shots will undoubtedly be taken from land but I plan to have my Fuji x20 on board inside a waterproof Pelican case as we are paddling so I can get the occasional shot from the water.
+Most of the shots will undoubtedly be taken from land, but I plan to have my Fuji x20 on board inside a waterproof Pelican case as we paddle so I can get the occasional shot from the water.

 We have set aside nine days to do the 150-kilometer journey.
 If we don’t need the extra wind days, then we’ll get it done in a day or two less!

-Mostly just to get to know how it works, I am taking along our new Garmin inReach Explorer+ GPS tracker and two-way communication device.
+I am taking along our new Garmin inReach Explorer+ GPS tracker and two-way communication device to get to know how it works.
 It replaces our previous GPS tracker and SOS transmitter, the Spot Connect pictured on the right.
 We decided to make the switch to the Garmin inReach because it not only sends out messages but can also receive them.
-The Spot can only send brief 45-character messages; it also requires a smartphone to be functional while the inReach can function on its own.
+The Spot can only send brief 45-character messages; it also requires a smartphone to be functional, while the inReach can function independently.

-We also made the switch because of an incident where the Spot initiated an SOS call without our input!
-It was a total energy-sapping fiasco which, like it or not, came to define the trip.
+We also switched because of an incident where the Spot initiated an SOS call without our input!
+It was a total energy-sapping fiasco that, like it or not, came to define the trip.
 You can read all about it by scrolling to the tail end of this post dealing with Day Two of a recent canoe trip –

-Check in after 2:00 on Tuesday, August 22 – by then our kayaks will be in the water!
+On Tuesday, August 22, our kayaks will be in the water!
 Until then – some last-minute packing to do.
-Cramming everything into the kayak’s two main hatches in little waterproof bags will be a novelty to this canoe tripper used to organizing everything in two large-size Duluth packs and two duffel bags!
+Cramming everything into the kayak’s two main hatches in little waterproof bags will be a novelty to this canoe tripper used to organize everything in two large 110-liter canoe packs and two large duffle bags!